ej8899/tinyapp/README.md

 ![](image-createtinyurl.png)
 [back to top](#about)
 ----
-## Features:
-- free service
-- secure
-- easy to use
-- allows for multiple tiny links to the same long URL

----
-## Extra Features:
-- hide menu bar if not logged in
-- "quiet" mode to silence server-side feedback
-    * use ```-quiet``` as starting argument
-- optional log file generation:
-    * use ```-logfile``` as starting argument
-- incorrect password sends error to user
-- trying to create duplicate accounts sends error to user
-- _stretch_: shows total clicks on a tiny url (in edit page)
-- _stretch_: create click through log for each tiny URL
----
-## Future Plans:
-- dark mode
-- link analytics
-- customizable tiny url
-- add password reset to login page
-- multiple tiny url selection for bulk delete
-- enable copy URL icon in Tiny URL Info page
-- paginate click through logs
----
 ## Attributes:
 - title icon created by <a href="https://www.flaticon.com/free-icons/rocket" title="rocket icons">Freepik - Flaticon</a>
 - css styling, in part, by <a href="https://getbootstrap.com">Bootstrap</a>